sundeeppothula1993/ARTML/_posts/2018-06-30-Real Time Data Exploration.md

 	<figcaption>Fig1. - Bivariate Statistics (ART-ML) </figcaption>
 </figure>

 Many of the bivariate statistics like Z test, T test, Anova etc. rely on the conditional univariate statistics.These define univariate statistics for an attribute 𝑋𝑖 given a binary attribute 𝑋𝑗 when 𝑋𝑗=1.
 All the conditional univariate statistics can be calculated by the Real time equations using Basic Element Table (BET).
+Check GITHUB for python code of each of these functions.